ulixert/operating-system-simulation/README.md

 ### Running the Simulation

-To run the OS Simulation:
+Run the OS Simulation:

 ```
 ./bin/os_simulation
 ```

-This will start the simulation and present you with the user shell interface.
+This starts the simulation and presents the user shell.
+You can now observe processes and threads dynamically changing.

 ## Building and Running with Docker

 ### Docker Setup

-Ensure you have Docker installed on your system.
-You can verify the installation by running:
+Check Docker installation:

 ```
 docker --version